 - COMPLETE THE UTICA COLLEGE GRANT PROPOSAL

 Obtain the approval signatures of the Department Chair, School Dean/Head of Administrative Division, as appropriate, and the Provost or his/her designee.
 Send the original signed form to the grant officer.
-The Utica College Grant Proposal Approval Form is available here.
+The Utica University Grant Proposal Approval Form is available here.

 a.)
 If the project includes research and/or testing of human or animal subjects, contact the College’s Institutional Review Board (IRB) for additional review and approval.